 To be charged with marijuana possession you must be found in actual or constructive possession of the drug.
 Actual possession means the drug was found on your actual person.
 This can include having the drug in your pocket or hands.

 Constructive possession, on the other hand, is a bit more complicated.
 This form of possession does not involve the drug being in your physical possession, but you know where it is and have exclusive control over it.
 This can include having the marijuana in your glove box or under a seat in your car.

-Listed in the table below are the penalties for possession of marijuana in Texas.
+Listed below are the penalties for possession of marijuana in Texas.

 Possession of Edibles and Concentrates